Connect With Us

 A designated iC3 team member who has previously won an MSCA grant himself will provide ongoing 1:1 support throughout the process:

-Provide useful slides and templates
+• Provide useful slides and templates

-Supply examples of past successful proposals
+• Supply examples of past successful proposals

-Critically review successive drafts of your proposal
+• Critically review up to 4 (!) successive drafts of your proposal

-Provide practical advice on how to strengthen your proposal further
+• Provide practical advice on how to strengthen your proposal further

 First, check whether you are eligible to apply for an MSCA fellowship in Norway.

-We look forward to hearing from you!
+We look forward to welcoming you to Tromsø!

-Department for Geosciences UiT The Arctic University of Norway Dramsvegen 201 9014, Tromsø Norway
+Department for Geosciences UiT The Arctic University of Norway Dramsvegen 201 9010, Tromsø Norway

 Dr Terri Souster